Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

 We set the `Expander`s child widget with `Expander::set_child`.
 We will furthermore want to specify a label widget, which is the widget shown next to the small arrow.
-We use `Expander::set_label_widget` to set the label, which will usually be a `Label`, though againt any arbitrarily complex widget can be used.
+Set with`Expander::set_label_widget`, this widget will usually be a `Label`, though, again, any arbitrarily complex widget can be used.

-Note that `Expander` should not be used for the purpose of large nested list, for example those displaying a filesystem tree.
+Note that `Expander` should not be used for the purpose of large nested list, for example those displaying a file system tree.
 A purpose-built widget for this already exists.
 It is called `ListView` and we will learn how to use it later in this chapter.

 ---

 ## Paned

-\a{Paned} is widget that always has exactly two children.
+\a{Paned} is a widget that always has exactly two children.
 Between the two children, a visual barrier is drawn.
 The user can click on this barrier and drag it horizontally or vertically, depending on the orientation of the `Paned`.
 This gives the user the option to resize how much of a shared space two widgets allocated.

 \image html paned_centered.png